Managing Default Contagion in Inhomogeneous Financial Networks: Introduction

-\textbf{Contribution of this Work}~~The first aim of this paper is to address the previously mentioned shortcomings.
-In particular, we will complement and extend the results in~\cite{Cont2016,Amini2014c} so that they can be applied to broader and more prominent settings, where for example the degree distributions are allowed to have an unbounded second moment.
-As it turns out, deriving precise results in the more general setting with less assumptions is possible; however, we will also observe that the resilience criteria turn out to be not as simplistic as in~\cite{Cont2016,Amini2014c} and comprise of many global effects and interactions.
+\textbf{Contribution of this Work}~~The first aim of this paper is to develop and study a general model that can be used in various relevant situations.
+In particular, we will complement and extend the results in~\cite{Cont2016,Amini2014c} so that they are applicable to broader and more prominent settings, where for example the degree distributions are allowed to have an infinite second moment.
+As it turns out, deriving precise results in the more general setting with less assumptions is possible; however, we will also observe that the resilience criteria are not as simplistic as in~\cite{Cont2016,Amini2014c} and capture many global effects and interactions.
 Another main contribution is then the determination of sufficient minimal capital requirements for controlling systemic risk in financial networks.
-A striking feature of the derived management strategies is that the capital requirement of each bank can basically be determined locally by only knowing the profile of the particular bank.
-This is in contrast to other management (or allocation) rules obtained in deterministic networks which can only be specified in terms of the complete network structure for each bank.
+A striking feature of the derived management strategies is that the capital requirement can essentially be determined from local information only, i.\,e.~from the profile of the particular bank.
+This is in contrast to other management/allocation rules obtained in deterministic networks that can only be specified in terms of the complete network.

-Our starting point is paper \cite{Detering2015a}, where the first three authors developed a directed random graph model that makes it possible to study random graphs whose underlying degree distribution is not necessarily required to possess a second moment, while simultaneously preserving the simplicity of the network.
+Our starting point is the paper \cite{Detering2015a}, where the first three authors developed a directed random graph model that makes it possible to study contagion on random graphs whose underlying degree distribution is not necessarily required to possess a second moment, while simultaneously preserving the simplicity of the network.
 Whereas financial networks are clearly weighted in the sense that exposures between banks have a monetary value, \cite{Detering2015a} is only capable of investigating the following simplified contagion mechanism: each bank is assigned an integer-valued threshold that represents the number of debtors in the network that need to default in order for the bank to default as well.
-It is not clear how such threshold values could be determined for an observed network since the size of loans issued to defaulted debtors also plays an important role in the contagion mechanism for financial networks.
+It is not clear how such threshold values could be determined for an observed network since the actual sizes of loans also play an important role in the contagion mechanism for financial networks.
+Having said this, we make here the following contributions.